W3rni0/HacktivityCon_CTF_2020/readme.md

 **`flag{tyrannosauras_xor_in_reverse}`**

-**Solution:** With the challenge we get a file named fossil, running the file command reveals that the file is actually a python script:
+**Solution:** With the challenge we get a file named fossil, running the `file` command reveals that this file is actually a python script:

 ```python
 #!/usr/bin/env python